getgrav/grav-learn/pages/01.basics/03.installation/docs.md

     category: docs
 ---

 Installation of Grav is a trivial process.
 In fact, there is no real installation.
 You have **three** options for installing Grav.
 The first - and simplest - way is to simply download the **zip** archive, and extract it.
-The other way is to clone the source project directly from **GitHub**, and then run an included script command to install needed dependencies:
+The second way is to install with conposer.
+The third way is to clone the source project directly from **GitHub**, and then run an included script command to install needed dependencies:

 ## Check for PHP version